distubejs/spotify/README.md

 ## Documentation

-### SpotifyPlugin([options])
+### SpotifyPlugin([SpotifyPluginOptions])

-- `options.parallel`: Default is `true`.
+- `SpotifyPluginOptions.parallel`: Default is `true`.
 Whether or not searching the playlist in parallel.
-- `options.emitEventsAfterFetching`: Default is `false`.
+- `SpotifyPluginOptions.emitEventsAfterFetching`: Default is `false`.
 Emits `addList` (if `DisTubeOptions.emitAddListWhenCreatingQueue` is enabled) and `playSong` event before or after fetching all the songs.
   > If `false`, DisTube plays the first song -> emits `addList` and `playSong` events -> fetches all the rest\
   > If `true`, DisTube plays the first song -> fetches all the rest -> emits `addList` and `playSong` events
-- `options.api`: (Optional) Spotify API Client credentials.
+- `SpotifyPluginOptions.api`: (Optional) Spotify API Client credentials.
 Uses to fetch playlists/albums more than Spotify embeds limit (100 songs).
-  - `options.api.clientId`: Client ID of your Spotify application
+  - `SpotifyPluginOptions.api.clientId`: Client ID of your Spotify application
-  - `options.api.clientSecret`: Client Secret of your Spotify application
+  - `SpotifyPluginOptions.api.clientSecret`: Client Secret of your Spotify application

 ```js
 new SpotifyPlugin({